Gradient-Variation Regret Bounds for Unconstrained Online Learning: Warm Up: Comparator-Adaptive Gradient-Variation Bounds via Optimism

 \subsection{Gradient-Variation Black-Box Reduction}

-Instead of building gradient-variation bounds from scratch, we provide a simple black-box reduction that leverages the existing results in \emph{optimistic} unconstrained online learning~\citep{jacobsen2022parameter}.

-The following theorem shows that any online algorithm with a standard optimistic regret bound (i.e., regret scaling with $\sqrt{\sum_t\|\gt-h_t\|^2}$, where $h_t$ is an optimistic ``hint'' available at the start of the round, and $g_t$ is the gradient feedback) can also deliver a gradient-variation regret bound when the losses are $L$-smooth by setting $h_t = g_{t-1}$.
+Instead of building gradient-variation bounds from scratch, we provide a simple black-box reduction that leverages the existing results in \emph{optimistic} online learning~\citep{jacobsen2022parameter}.
+In addition to receiving standard gradient feedback $\gt\in\partial\ft(\wt)$, an optimistic online algorithm receives an optimistic ``hint'' vector $h_t$ at the beginning of each round, which can be leveraged to achieve improved guarantees when the hints accurately predict the next gradient, $h_t\approx g_t$.
+The following theorem shows that any online algorithm achieving a standard optimistic regret bound (i.e., regret scaling with $\sqrt{\sum_t\|\gt-h_t\|^2}$) can also deliver a gradient-variation regret bound when the losses are $L$-smooth by setting the optimistic hint as $h_t = g_{t-1}$.

 \begin{restatable}{theorem}{SmoothOptimistic} \!\!\emph{\textbf{(Optimistic-to-Gradient-Variation Reduction)}} Let $\cU$ be a class of sequences in $\R^d$, and let $\cA$ be an online learning algorithm that receives $\{g_t\}_{t=1}^T$ as gradients and takes $\{h_t\}_{t=1}^T$ as optimistic hints.
 Suppose $\cA$ guarantees that for any sequence $\cmp_{1:T}\in\cU$ that